AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

         4a  - b   + 3c  + 2d  + 9e = 25
        </pre>
 </div>
-<p>To solve the system the user needs to enter the number of variables, coefficient of the matrix, the constant terms, initial guesses for the variables, the tolerance for convergence, and the maximum number of iterations allowed.</p>
+<p>The user should input the number of variables, coefficient matrix, the constant terms, the initial guess for the variables, the convergence tolerance, and the maximum number of iterations allowable in solving a system.</p>
+<p>The final result for this system using Jacobi iterative method is, a = 1.82191, b = 0.932743, c = 0.179352, d = 0.969527 and e = 1.79638.</p>

 <h2>Advantages of the Jacobi Method</h2>
 <ul>
-        <li>Each component of <b>x</b> can be computed independently from the other components, which means that this is a method that can easily be parallelized.
+        <li>Each component of <b>x</b> can be computed independently from the other components, which means that this is a method that can easily be parallelized.</li>
-        <li>Easy to code and analyze.
+        <li>Easy to code and analyze.</li>
-        <li>This is a good method for diagonally dominant matrices.
+        <li>This is a good method for diagonally dominant matrices.</li>
 </ul>

 <h2>Disadvantages of the Jacobi Method</h2>